 FishingA Massachusetts State Fishing License is required for freshwater fishing at all properties where fishing is permitted.
 Please observe catch-and-release policies and other fishing regulations as they apply.
-A license is not needed for saltwater fishing if you are 16 and older.
+A license is also needed for saltwater fishing if you are 16 and older.

 HuntingHunting is permitted on some properties subject to state and town laws.
 In some cases, specific Trustees of Reservations permits are required and specific management regulations apply.
 During the hunting season, signs are posted at properties where hunting is permitted.
 Click here for further details or contact the appropriate management region office before setting out.

 Ice SkatingAll visitors who choose to ice skate on ponds at reservations do so at their own risk.
 Visitors should make sure that ponds are sufficiently frozen before ice skating.

 SwimmingAll visitors who choose to swim in water bodies on or adjacent to reservations do so at their own risk.
 Lifeguards are not present at most properties.
 Swimming is not permitted on all Trustees Reservations.

 Dog WalkingDog walking is permitted on some properties and not on others; guidelines can be found here.
 Where dog walking is permitted, please follow posted regulations and observe the following rules of etiquette:

 - Keep dogs under control at all times.